2004 Canadian federal election: Conservative Party of Canada

 Late in the campaign, the Conservatives began to lose some momentum, in part due to remarks made by MPs.
 Scott Reid, the party's language critic, said that the policy of official bilingualism was unrealistic and needed to be reformed.
 Rob Merrifield, health critic, suggested that women ought to have mandatory family counseling before they choose to have an abortion.
 Randy White was quoted as saying "to heck with the courts" in reference to Reference Re Same-Sex Marriage, suggesting the party would overturn same-sex marriage.
 Cheryl Gallant drew controversy when she compared abortion to the beheading of Iraq War hostage Nick Berg, and called for the repeal of recently amended hate laws that include sexual orientation as one of the protected groups.
 Additionally, the Liberal Party began airing controversial TV ads.
 Harper was also criticized for his position supporting the American-led 2003 invasion of Iraq.
 The term "hidden agenda", used commonly in the 2000 election to refer to Stockwell Day, began surfacing with increasing regularity with regard to Harper's history of supporting privatized health care.
 Further damaging the Conservative campaign was a press release from Conservative headquarters that suggested that Paul Martin supported child pornography.
-The momentum began to swing against his party, although some polls suggested it was neck and neck right up until election day.

 Although on the eve of the election the party was polling slightly ahead of the Liberals everywhere west of Quebec, it had dropped in support, polling behind or on par with Liberals everywhere except the West (Alberta, British Columbia, Saskatchewan, and Manitoba), where it held onto its traditional support.